Summer is here! Keep your kids safe in the water.

 “C” is for classes; CPR programs are available to adults through the Red Cross, fire departments or other community organizations.
 Swimming lessons are offered for children and adults throughout the county through parks and recreation departments or many YMCAs.

 If you have kids, consider enrolling them in swim lessons—it’s an investment in their safety and well-being.
-Check out this list of swim lessons in your area.
+Check out this list of swim lessons and CPR classes in your area.

 Did you know that inflatable “floaties” are not safe for toddlers and young children for swimming?
 They are not a substitute for U.S. Coast Guard approved life jackets and can give children and parents a false sense of security.